We Welcome Your Application to Join Us!

 Days 12 & 13: Trip End

-We’ll return to Portland and look back on two weeks of fun, friends, challenge and accomplishment from the coast to the mountains of Maine.
+We’ll return to Portland and spend our last day cleaning, packing, and preparing for tomorrow’s departure.
+We will do laundry, shower, and pack up.
+We’ll finish the day with a celebratory dinner in Portland and look back on two weeks of fun, friends, challenge, and accomplishment from the coast to the mountains of Maine.

 2 nights of backcountry camping without access to bathroom facilities.